TristanH/evernote_update_bug_poc/README.md

 EVERNOTE_AUTH_TOKEN="<YOUR_TOKEN_HERE>" python poc.py
 ```

-It will create 5 notes, some cases it will create eveything correctly but some times we can see only the first content of the note on Evernote missing the last update.
-We can verify that looking on the note history:
+This script will create 5 new notes, and then wait for 120 seconds.
+While the script is waiting, please open 1 or more of the new notes in Evernote web, and then close them.

+After the 120s, the notes will be updated via API.
+You should reliably see that any note opened between creation and update does not show the appended text of update (unless you check the Note history).

 ![Evernote screenshot](image.png)